 “This is known as coerced caring,” Tsinman says.
 “It arises when your financial interests are aligned with the person you’re working for.
 As a result, you start caring for that person and doing everything you can to ensure their success,” including entering into a relationship with them.

-“As a result of the pressure of the financial interest alliance, the male boss will start to take advantage of this caring.
+“Due to the pressure of the financial interest alliance, the male boss will start to take advantage of this caring.
 The woman feels trapped, as though she doesn’t have a choice.
 This is her job and livelihood.
 Her career is on the line,” she says.

 Overcoming shame and stigma